 Method 1 – Winsat formal

-Step 1 – Access File Explorer with the help of your welcomed process, although, the straightforward method is either strike collectively on Win plus E buttons or execute a click on its respective symbol positioned on the taskbar.
+Step 1 – Access File Explorer with the help of your welcoming process, although, the straightforward method is either strike collectively on Win plus E buttons or executes a click on its respective symbol positioned on the taskbar.

 Step 2 – Copy